 Yet worth it to visit it.
 Caminito del Rey is one of the most impressive walkways in Spain.

 Located near Málaga, The king’s little pathway is a walkway, pinned along the steeps walls of a narrow gorge.
-Not suitable for people with fear of Heights.
+Not suitable for people with a fear of Heights.

-That is why, I do totally recommend to get an organized trip to Caminito del Rey.
+That is why I do totally recommend to get an organized trip to Caminito del Rey.

-Known as the “Imperial City” and “The City of the three cultures”, Toledo is a cultural Heritage.
+Known as the “Imperial City” and “The City of the three cultures”, Toledo is a cultural heritage.

 Toledo will fulfill your expectations: alleyways, open squares and plenty of ancient buildings: